Kids Center physical therapists (PTs) have extensive experience in pediatrics and the deepest of passions for helping kids live to their full ability.

 - Gross motor skills (rolling, sitting, crawling, walking, etc.)

 The PTs work with patients in a shared treatment space including two separate gyms with access to a large array of intervention tools and adaptive equipment for maximum progress.
 Kids Center offers aquatic PT on a limited basis at the pool at Home of the Innocents.

 Patients are scheduled within the model of care that best meets their needs based on clinical assessment by the physical therapist along with parent contribution on family/patient goals.

 What equipment and technology do you have available for pediatric physical therapy?

 Kids Center is fortunate enough to have the equipment/technology necessary to offer specialized treatment activities, including the FreeStep overhead support system which offers freedom of movement to children of all levels of involvement.

 Most recently we have acquired two Universal exercise units (UEU) also known as the spider cage along with Therasuits, an FDA approved soft dynamic proprioceptive orthosis in a variety of sizes.
 Several of our physical therapists (along with a few of our occupational therapists) were trained on the Therasuit Method for the use of this equipment for both our intensive therapy program and in traditional therapy models.
 In addition, we offer Dynamic Movement Intervention (DMI), which is a therapeutic approach focusing on postural reactions achieving improved motor skills.

-Kids Center also has an equipment loan program to allow patients to try adaptive equipment before purchasing it on their own.
-Much of the equipment that our patients require is very expensive; it is beneficial to “try before you buy” to insure the best equipment for the patient and the best use of their medical funds.
+Kids Center also has an equipment loan program to allow patients to try adaptive equipment before purchasing.
+Much of the equipment that our patients require is very expensive and it is beneficial to trial the equipment prior to purchasing to ensure the best equipment for the patient and to ensure the best use of their medical funds.